 - Use a storm drain cover, filter fabric, or similarly effective runoff control device.

-- Place hay bales or other erosion controls down slope to capture runoff carrying mortar or cement before it can reach the storm drain.
+- Place hay bales or other erosion controls down slope to capture runoff carrying soil or sediment before it can reach the storm drain.

-- Soil piles located away from stream banks.
+- Soil piles should be located away from stream banks.

 - Schedule excavation and grading work during for dry weather times.